nfagerlund/terraform-website/content/source/docs/cloud/overview.html.md

 In its default state, Terraform CLI uses a local workflow, performing operations on the workstation where it is invoked and storing state in a local directory.

-But working with a team requires a remote workflow — at minimum, state must be stored in a shared backend, and ideally Terraform should execute in a shared environment instead of on a random workstation.
-This makes it possible to share responsibilities, share awareness, and avoid single points of failure.
+But working with a team requires a remote workflow, since teams need to share responsibilities, share awareness, and avoid single points of failure.
+At minimum state must be shared, and ideally Terraform should execute in a consistent shared environment instead of on a random workstation.

-Terraform Cloud offers a team-oriented remote Terraform workflow, designed to be comfortable for existing Terraform users and easily learnable for new users.
+Terraform Cloud offers a team-oriented remote Terraform workflow, designed to be comfortable for existing Terraform users and easily learned by new users.
 The foundations of this workflow are remote Terraform execution, a workspace-based organizational model, version control integration, command-line integration, cross-workspace data sharing, and a private Terraform module registry.

 ### Remote Terraform Execution